Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 Treatment will be stopped if your vitiligo has improved significantly.

-Your GP may take photos of your vitiligo throughout your treatment to monitor any signs of improvement.
+The GP may take photos of your vitiligo throughout your treatment to monitor any signs of improvement.
 You may also want to take photos yourself.

-Side effects of topical corticosteroids include:
+Side effects of topical steroids include:

-Your GP may refer you to a dermatologist if:
+A GP may refer you to a dermatologist if:

 - they're unsure about your diagnosis